-Apple iPad (2022) vs iPad Air (2022): Which should you buy?
+Apple iPad (10th gen) vs iPad Air (2022): What's the difference?

 The Apple iPad (10th generation) and the iPad Air feature a very similar design, along with the same size display, same storage options, same battery and the same cameras.

-The iPad Air has a more powerful processor under its hood, and it comes with some extra features, like Stage Manager, as well as compatiblity with the 2nd generation Apple Pencil and the Smart Keyboard Folio.
+The iPad Air has a more powerful processor under its hood, and it comes with some extra features, like Stage Manager, as well as compatibility with the 2nd generation Apple Pencil and the Smart Keyboard Folio.
 The Air's display also has an anti-reflective coating and fully laminated display.

 Overall, on paper, the iPad (10th generation) makes a lot of sense and for many, it will be the most obvious choice between these two devices.
-Some will want the extra power - of which the M1 chip offers plenty - but for others, the iPad (10th generation) will be the one to buy.
-We will update this feature when we have reviewed the iPad (10th generation).
-For now, you can read our full iPad Air (2022) review.
+Some will want the extra power - of which the M1 chip offers in abundance - but for others, the iPad (10th generation) will be the one to buy.
+The Air is an excellent middling device bridging the entry-level iPad and the iPad Pro models though so if you want a little more but don't want to pay Pro prices, the Air is a brilliant option.
+You can read our full iPad Air (2022) review and read our full iPad (10th generation, 2022) review for a full rundown on both models.